 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please visit my Privacy Policy.

 I was planning on a glaze for this cake, but every time I made it, we all enjoyed it so much on its own and found that a glaze almost takes away from the fabulousness of the cake.
-If you want to pretty it up further, just sift some confectioner’s sugar on top.
+If you want to pretty it up further, just sift some powdered sugar on top.
 Easy and delish!

-overhead view of apple bundt cake with confectioner's sugar sprinkled on top with a bowl of apples in the upper right corner and a handheld sifter in the bottom left corner
+overhead view of apple bundt cake with confectioner's sugar sprinkled on top with a bowl of apples in the upper right corner and a handheld sifter in the bottom left corner.

 A sprinkling of confectioner’s sugar is all this cake need to “dress it up”.